 Dorthe Aagesen is Chief Curator and Senior Researcher within the Department of Painting and Sculpture at the SMK Statens Museum for Kunst, the National Gallery of Denmark in Copenhagen, where she has worked since 1999.
 She oversees the museum's modern collection and has been engaged in ambitious reinstallations, while also organizing temporary exhibitions.
 Before 1999 she served as a curator for four years at Arken Museum of Modern Art.
 At SMK, Aagesen has organized or co-organized the following exhibitions, among others: 'Asger Jorn – Restless Rebel' (2014); 'Henri Matisse – In Search of True Painting' (2012, with the Metropolitan Museum of Art and the Centre Pompidou); 'Wilhelm Freddie – Stick the Fork in Your Eye!'
 (2009); 'André Derain.
 Outsider in French Art' (2007); and 'Avant-Garde in Danish and European Art 1909-1919' (2002).
 She co-edited and contributed to A Cultural History of the Avant-Garde in the Nordic Countries 1900-1925 (Brill) in 2016.
 Aagesen is currently preparing a major retrospective exhibition on the Danish-French artist, Sonja Ferlov Mancoba, to be shown at Statens Museum for Kunst and the Centre Pompidou in 2019.

-Eline Mugaas is an Oslo-based artist working primarily in photography, collage, and publishing.
+Eline Mugaas is an artist working primarily in photography, collage, and publishing.
 Since 2008, Mugaas has been publishing the fanzine ALBUM together with artist Elise Storsveen.
 Comprised of full-page photographic illustrations, advertisements, and other ubiquitous images culled from Scandinavian etiquette manuals, cookbooks, travel magazines, craft books, fashion magazines, and sex guides, ALBUM offers a sophisticated meta-narrative on the human body, sexuality, and the social lives of images.
 ALBUM co-curated the exhibition ‘Hold Stenhårdt fast på greia di - Art and Women's Rights in Norway 1968-1989’ (Kunsthall Oslo, 2013; Kunsthall Stavanger, 2014) which has since been regarded as an important instigator of the discussion around female artists' inclusion in the Norwegian canon.
 In particular, Mugaas' extensive research on Norwegian artist Siri Anker Aurdal has generated national and international interest to an artist whose body of work had largely disappeared from art history.
 She published an artist book presenting sketches and documentation of Aurdal's oeuvre in conjunction with a show at Kunstnernes Hus in 2016.
 Thanks to this Aurdal was selected for the Nordic pavilion of the Venice Biennial in 2017.
 Aurdal and Mugaas were presented in a show at Skissernas Museum in Sweden in 2018.
 Mugaas is currently working on the second issue of a series of five visual essays titled Dyslexic Times.

 Carl-Johan Olsson is Curator of Nineteenth-century Painting at the National Museum in Stockholm, and an Associate Fellow of the Nordic Institute of Art.
 Among his key areas are landscape painting of the 19th century, Scandinavian Romanticism and French and Scandinavian Naturalism.
 He has co-curated exhibitions such as ‘Anders Zorn: Sweden's Master Painter’ (2017) and ‘Carl Larsson, l'imagier de la Suède’ (2014), both at the Petit Palais, Paris, and The Artist at the National Museum, Stockholm (2017).
 Olsson has also worked extensively with the collections of the National Museum in Stockholm.

 Marit Paasche (Dr. Philos) is an art historian and former head of research at the Norwegian Video Art Archive.
-She works as an art critic, curator, and writer based in Oslo.
+She works as an art critic, curator and writer.
 Her latest book, Hannah Ryggen: En fri, won the Norwegian Critics' Association's award for best non-fiction book of 2016 and is about to be published in English by Thames and Hudson.
 Paasche is the co-curator of an upcoming exhibition on Hannah Ryggen at Schirn Kunsthalle in Frankfurt in 2019.
 Among her other curatorial endeavours are 'We are Living on Star' at Henie Onstad Art Centre (2014) and 'The Human Pattern' at Kunsthall Oslo (2011).
 Paasche has authored and edited several books, including Lives and Videotapes: The Inconsistent History of Norwegian Video Art (Feil forlag, 2014) and A Thousand Eyes: Media Technology, Law, and Aesthetics (Sternberg Press, 2011).
 Paasche is an Associate Fellow at Nordic Institute of Art.

 Christopher Riopelle is the Curator of Post-1800 Paintings at the National Gallery, London.
 He previously held curatorial positions at the Getty Museum, LA, and the Philadelphia Museum of Art.
 Riopelle has curated or co-curated National Gallery exhibitions on Jean-Auguste-Dominique Ingres, landscape sketches, Pierre-Auguste Renoir, Pablo Picasso, Richard Hamilton, Paul Durand-Ruel, Eugène Delacroix, Ed Ruscha and Thomas Cole.
 Riopelle has a particular interest in Nordic art and has curated or co-curated 'Christen Købke: Danish Master of Light' (2010); 'Forests, Rocks, Torrents: Norwegian and Swiss Landscapes from the Lunde Collection' (2011); and 'Peder Balke 1804–1887' (2014).
 In addition, he has overseen the acquisition at the National Gallery of paintings by Akseli Gallen-Kallela, L.A.
 Ring, J.C.
 Dahl, and Peder Balke.
 Riopelle is an Associate Fellow of the Nordic Institute of Art.